sabyasachidatta/Linear-Regression-Decision-Tree-Gaussian-Naive-Bayes/README.md

 1. Linear Regression
 Perform Linear Regression on the given dataset.
 Also perform K-Fold cross-validation in this exercise.
 Analysis to be included in your report:
-(a) Choose an appropriate value of K and justify it in your report along with the preprocessing strategy.
+(a).
+Choose an appropriate value of K and justify it in your report along with the preprocessing strategy.
-(b) Include plots between training loss v/s iterations and validation loss v/s itera- tions.
+(b).
+Include plots between training loss v/s iterations and validation loss v/s itera- tions.
-(c) Implement gradient descent using two losses - RMSE loss and MAE loss.
+(c).
+Implement gradient descent using two losses - RMSE loss and MAE loss.
 Include the best RMSE and MAE value achieved in your report.